sts10/generated-wordlists/readme.markdown

 - [Tidy](https://github.com/sts10/tidy): A command-line utility for editing word lists.
 Can also print notable attributes of word lists, such as those printed above.
 - [Homophones](https://github.com/sts10/homophones/tree/main/homophone-lists): A list of English homophones, and a method for producing more lists of English homophones

+## Disclosures

+While I've attempted to remove offensive words from these lists, since I haven't checked them by hand there may be some left.
+Apologies!
+Feel free to create an Issue or Pull Request removing the offensive word(s).

+Also, I make no guarantees about the security of passphrases using these lists.
+Please check their safety yourself before using in situations that require secure passphrases.

 ## On licensing/usage

 This project and its word lists are licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
 See LICENSE file for more information.